b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 See the pkg-config man page for more details.
 ```

-If you look inside the two lists that define the packages that need
+If you look in the `default.nix` file, in particular the two lists that define
-`nativeBuildInputs` and `buildInputs`, you'll see that many of them
+the packages that need `nativeBuildInputs` and `buildInputs`, you'll see that
-have `pkg-config` listed there.
-So let's add the following line in the
+many of them have `pkg-config` listed there already.
+So let's add the following
-`packagesWithNativeBuildInputs`
+line in the `packagesWithNativeBuildInputs`

 ```
 SuperGauss = [ pkgs.pkg-config ];